 September 23, 2020

 Encardio Rite Wireless Tilt meter is designed for remote monitoring of minute changes in inclination as well as vertical rotation of any structure.
-Equipped with a high precision MEMS Sensor and a radio transmission network, the geotechnical instrument can provide accurate and reliable data.
-With the help of the Wireless Mesh Network, it can swiftly transfer data over long-distance without any delay, and hence, keeps the authorities up-to-date on the slightest change taking place in the project.
+Equipped with a high-precision MEMS Sensor and a radio transmission network, the geotechnical instrument can provide accurate and reliable data.
+With the help of the Wireless Mesh Network, it can swiftly transfer data over long distances without any delay, and hence, keeps the authorities up-to-date on the slightest change taking place in the project.

-With real-time data and correct analyses, the concerned party is able to make crucial decisions on time, and amplify security and reduce the delays.
+With real-time data and correct analyses, the concerned party is able to make crucial decisions on time, amplify security, and reduce delays.
 It also proved to be a more cost-effective solution!

 The Encardio Rite tilt meter finds its application in a wide number of fields.
 Let’s take a look.

-The wireless tilt meter provides accurate data that helps to identify the early signs of threats or warning.
-This, in turn, gives enough time to take correction measures and safe evacuation of the area.
+The wireless tilt meter provides accurate data that helps to identify the early signs of threats or warnings.
+This, in turn, gives enough time to take corrective measures and safe evacuation of the area.

 Up to 4 km (cities, urban)

 Wireless tilt meter – A brief explanation of how it works

 Encardio Rite Model EAN-95MW is a wireless tilt meter that embodies a MEMS sensor with 4 V nominal output at ± 15°.
 This allows the output to be transmitted through a mesh wireless network uninterrupted over a long distance with no signal degradation.
 The geotechnical instrument is individually calibrated to present with a high system accuracy and repeatability.